beelzebielsk/pin_file_builder/specification.md

 The latter is easier to maintain, since you can change a lot of assignments quickly.
 It's also more descriptive.
 You can come back to an older project and know what to expect when you put your program on a board.

-## How to use
+## How to Invoke

-There are two major programs here:
+There are two major programs here, and a front-end written in javascript for using these programs.

-- **pin\_parser.js**, which transforms a file that's in the descriptive shorthand demonstrated above and unwraps it such that there's only one index in between each set of square braces.
+- **`pinfileBuilder.js`** : This is the front-end.
+It will take it's input and return a full pin file which can be used with Quartus.
+	Takes input from either standard input, or a file which is specified as an argument, then outputs to either standard output, or a file which is specified as an argument.
 	- Use:
+		- `node pinfileBuilder.js` : Will take it's input from standard input and write to standard output.
+		- `node pinfileBuilder.js path/to/inputFile ` :  Will take it's
+			input from the input file specified, and output to standard output.
+		- `node pinfileBuilder.js path/to/inputFile path/to/outputFile` :
+			Will take it's input from the input file specified, and write it's output to the output file specified.
+- **`pin_parser.js`**, which transforms a file that's in the descriptive shorthand demonstrated above and unwraps it such that there's only one index in between each set of square braces.
+	- Use:
 		- `node pin_parser.js` : Will take its input from stadard input and write to standard output.
 		- `node pin_parser.js path/to/inputFile` : Will take its input from `inputFile` and write output to standard output.
 		- `node pin_parser.js path/to/inputFile path/to/outputFile` : Will take its input from `inputFile` and write output to `outputFile`.
-- **replacer.js**, which takes an unwrapped shorthand file and translates it into a file of actual pin names.
+- **`replacer.js`**, which takes an unwrapped shorthand file and translates it into a file of actual pin names.
 	- Use: `node replacer.js` : Will take its input from standard input and write to standard output.

 # Specification of Shorthand